Jobhdez/jobhdez.github.io/_posts/2024-2-29-how-deep-learning-compilers-work.md

 Similarly, when I started investigating deep learning compilers I could not start working on one because I lacked understanding of how these compilers manipulated the computational graph.
 When I figured out how to do this I was able to figure out how to go from the computational graph to the generated C code.

-So, in this post I would like to share my experience, including some code, to help someone new to this can get a better idea of how to get the computational graph without having to investigate the TVM codebase.
-It is my sense that once someone knows this, he or she can work on her own compiler.
+So, in this post I would like to share my experience, including some code, to help someone new get a better idea of how to get the computational graph without having to investigate the TVM codebase.
+It is my sense that once someone knows this, he or she can work on her own minimal compiler.

 ### Why are deep learning compilers important?